-  Stress is the first component of SNEVM approach to holistic medicine.
-I have found it to be a major contributing factor towards any illness.
+Stress management is the first component of the SNEVM approach to holistic medicine because stress is a major contributing factor towards any illness.
 It causes excess release of stress hormones – cortisol and adrenaline – both of which affect every organ in our body.

 Stress can be physical as well as emotional.
-Granted, we don’t have much control over the physical stress.
-But, emotional stress is a different animal.
+Granted, we don’t have much control over physical stress, but emotional stress is a different animal.
 That’s why I decided to dig deeper to figure out what is the real cause of emotional stress.
 What I discovered is amazing!
 The real cause of emotional stress lies inside us, not out there.
-It is good to know.
-Because, you can get rid of stress yourself without changing anyone else’s behavior.
+It is good to know because you can get rid of stress yourself without changing anyone else’s behavior.

 I developed my own strategy to get rid of stress while still living in the stressed-out world.
-Those of my patients who learnt it and put it into practice, were able to achieve better control of their disease.
+Those of my patients who learned it and put it into practice were able to achieve better control of their disease.
 For example, patients were able to lower their blood pressure after about fifteen of practicing this approach in my office.
 Diabetic patients saw a significant drop in their glucose control – Hemoglobin A1C – over a period of months.
-What patients with Graves’ disease and Hashimoto’s thyroiditis observed was a cure of their disease.
+What patients with Graves’ Disease and Hashimoto’s Thyroiditis observed was a cure of their disease.

 You can learn about this amazing approach to stress management in my book, “Stress Cure Now.”

 As a quick start you can read my blog post on practical tips to manage your stress of daily living.

 2. Nutrition – Second Pillar of SNEVM